Level 5 Apprenticeship - Learning and Skills Teacher

 Through nine assessment themes, the programme will aid the development of a high-performing workforce.
 The themes show how the specific skills, knowledge and behaviours criteria, within the standard, underpin the 9 thematic (synoptic) aspects of the Learning and Skills Teacher role.

 These themes are driven by government policy, Ofsted expectations and evidence-based practice.
 They inform the structure of the synoptic End-Point Assessment and, in particular but not exclusively, the Thematic Case Study and Teaching Observations.

 Teachers and employers will need to consider how to integrate these 9 themes in all aspects of on-programme development and formative assessment.

 All participants will benefit from an interesting and challenging programme, delivered by experts in their field.
-Experienced teacher trainers, current Ofsted inspectors and industry coaches, they will bring their experience and skills to the programme, delivering a high-quality pathway of learning
+Experienced teacher trainers, current inspectors and industry coaches, they will bring their experience and skills to the programme, delivering a high-quality pathway of learning

 and study.
 In addition, each candidate will receive individual coaching and mentoring through the programme, including observations of their practice and developmental feedback.